25 Uses for Coconut Oil, From the Kitchen to the Bathroom and Beyond

-I first discovered coconut oil about eight years ago when a new, health-focused grocery store opened in my neighborhood.
+I first discovered coconut oil several years ago when a health-focused grocery store opened in my neighborhood.

 While I originally bought it for cooking, I quickly found many ways I could use it around the house.
-Now, I use so much that I invest in giant vats from Costco to save money; an 84-ounce tub costs $20.99 at my local Costco and typically lasts four to six months.
+Now, I use so much that I invest in giant vats from Costco to save money; an 84-ounce tub costs $17.99 and typically lasts four to six months.

 If you’re new to coconut oil, you’ll be surprised at just how adaptable this once-unknown ingredient can be.